 This National HIV Testing Day, June 27, there’s a different infectious virus dominating the news.
 While the world struggles to understand and contain the novel coronavirus that causes COVID-19, we can also celebrate the life-saving strides made in HIV prevention and treatment.
-This diagnosis that was once a death sentence is now a manageable condition, and people with the virus live long and healthy lives.
+This diagnosis that was a death sentence in the 1980s is now a manageable condition, and people with the virus live long and healthy lives.
 There’s even a daily pill that acts like an HIV vaccine: the medication PrEP, which earlier this month received the endorsement of the esteemed US Preventive Services Task Force.

 But despite these major advances, stigma and lack of access to quality care prevent many of those who are most at risk from protecting themselves.
 Even though we know how to prevent the spread of HIV, more than 38,000 Americans contract the virus each year.

 PrEP is a safe and reliable way to prevent the spread of HIV — it’s up to 99% effective when taken as prescribed — but obstacles often stop those at risk from accessing the medication.
 At Nurx our PrEP patients have told us stories of encountering stigma when trying to get PrEP prescriptions elsewhere.
 “I knew I wanted to get on [PrEP] for extra protection–not that my lifestyle is crazy, I just want to have extra security,” says Jason, a current Nurx patient.
 “But I grew up in a very conservative area in New Jersey.
 Trying to find a doctor where I’d be accepted was hard.
 If I asked for PrEP, they’d say ‘I don’t prescribe that.
 I don’t believe in that lifestyle’.”
 Nurx helps people like Jason access PrEP without potentially uncomfortable doctor or pharmacist interactions, by prescribing online and delivering to patients’ homes.